KubeRocketCI/docs/docs/user-guide/add-cluster.md

 ## Prerequisites

 Before moving ahead, ensure you have already performed the guidelines outlined in the [Argo CD Integration](../operator-guide/cd/argocd-integration.md#deploy-argo-cd-application-to-remote-cluster-optional) page.
+Besides, user needs to have a cluster admin role to add clusters.

 ## Deploy to Remote Cluster